bbalganjjm/natural_js/v1/docs/governance/repository-workflow.md

   - id: checker
     resource: ../../tools/knowledge-docs/knowledge-docs.mjs
     title: knowledge-docs checker and stamper
-    git_blob: 6e58994a0f2fe00466fb67c1f047036e8f150e6a
+    git_blob: 35ca43e9625fb9809c42e7246ecfd43be1a45a98
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T08:45:16Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T05:37:38Z }
 ---

 This is the working contract for agents in the Natural-JS repository.
-It applies the LLM wiki pattern[^llm-wiki] to an OKF v0.2 bundle[^okf-spec]: the root 2.0 code is the raw source, `docs/` is the active wiki that agents write and keep current, and this page plus the repository's agent instructions are the schema.
+It applies the LLM wiki pattern[^llm-wiki] to an OKF v0.2 bundle[^okf-spec]: the code is the raw source, `docs/` is the wiki that agents write and keep current, and this page plus the repository's agent instructions are the schema.
 "Automatic" upkeep means the agent does it without being asked, inside the scope of the approved task; there are no hooks or CI jobs.

 # Scope